Check out these beautiful waterfalls in Arkansas

 only by the most experienced canoeists or kayakers.

-The trip to reach these impressive falls is considered to be moderate to
+The trip to the site of these impressive falls is considered to be moderate to

 10 feet into a blue pool in a scenic, wooded setting not far from the lake.
 From I-30, take exit 97 near